ali-moradzade/db-vaccination-center/README.md

 - Inject vial

-# How To Use
+# Usage
-You first need to create a new user in MySQL as follows: (note: if your password policy is set to strong you should change password here and in in model.InitializeConfiguration class)
+You first need to create a new user in MySQL as follows: (note: if your password policy is set to strong you should change password here and in the `model.InitializeConfiguration` class)
 ```sql
 mysql> CREATE USER 'ali'@'localhost' IDENTIFIED BY '1234';
 ```